taborlab/FlowCal/doc/excel_ui/output.rst

 Outputs of the Excel UI
 =======================

 During processing of the calibration beads and cell samples, ``FlowCal`` creates two folders and an output Excel file in the same location as the input Excel file.
-Below, each output file is described, and an image illustrating the file contents is provided. <ID> refers to the value specified in the ID column of the Excel file.
+Below, each output file is described, and an image illustrating the file contents is provided. <ID> refers to the value specified in the ID column of the input Excel file.

 1. The folder ``plot_beads`` contains plots of the individual steps of processing of the calibration particle samples: